 Colorado Food Assistance Eligibility – Who Can Get Food Stamps in Colorado?

-The eligibility rules and benefit amounts in Colorado, like in other States, are based on limited income, limited liquid resources, household size, and other requirements.
+The eligibility rules and benefit amounts in Colorado, like in other States, are based on a limited income, limited liquid resources, household size, and other requirements.
 Most Colorado Food Assistance eligibility rules are determined by regulations issued by the United States Department of Agriculture (USDA), Food and Nutrition Service.

 The federal law allows States some flexibility when implementing SNAP on a State level.
-State agencies can adapt some of the food assistance program rules in order to meet the needs of eligible, low‐income local population.
+State agencies can adapt some of the food assistance program rules in order to meet the needs of the eligible, low‐income local population.

 Colorado Food Assistance Program is designed for individuals and families with limited income resources, who compose a household, and purchase and prepare their meals together for home consumption.